Thorn51/Porfolio/README.md

 ## Full-stack Developer

-I am a full-stack web developer, lifelong student, and creative problem solver.
-I am committed to designing and developing excellent user experiences.
+I am a full-stack developer, lifelong student, and creative problem solver.
+To me, coding is a magical place where creativity and logic converge to give life to ideas and dreams.

+When I'm not deep into a project I want to be outside in the sun.
+I love to explore the Rocky Mountains, cycle, and get my dog outside for long walks.

 ## Toolbox